ml6team/fondant/examples/pipelines/controlnet-interior-design/README.md

 ### How to use controlnet
 ControlNet is currently supported in multiple frameworks, such as PyTorch and JAX, by the [Diffusers](https://github.com/huggingface/diffusers) library from [Hugging Face](https://huggingface.co/docs/diffusers/index).
-The Diffusers library has build some awesome tools around Diffusion models in general, and supports all the functionality that you need to train and use a Controlnet model, such as inpainting, img2img, sampling schedulers, etc.
+The Diffusers library has built some awesome tools around Diffusion models in general, and supports all the functionality that you need to train and use a Controlnet model, such as inpainting, img2img, sampling schedulers, etc.

 Another great repository is [this one](https://github.com/lllyasviel/ControlNet), that contains multiple training scripts and examples.
 This repository also contains models that are compatible with the well-known `Stable-Diffusion WebUI` from [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).